eclipse-adore/adore/documentation/technical_reference_manual/system_and_development/adore_cli.md

 * Pre-installed system tools such as net-tools (ping), traceroute, nmap, gdb, ZSH etc
 * Pre-installed system dependencies for all ADORe ROS nodes and programs
 * Linked filesystem via Docker Volumes to the ADORe repository
+* REST API for interaction with ADORe and ROS
 * some basic development and debugging tools

 ### ADORe CLI Usage